The Ortur Laser Master 2 Pro Laser Engraver

 Our Test Results

-In the video below we tested the performance of the Ortur Laser Master 2 Pro and have compared some of the results with its direct competitor Sculpfun S9.
+In the video at the top of this article, we have tested the performance of the Ortur Laser Master 2 Pro and have compared some of the results with its direct competitor Sculpfun S9.
 You will find the Ortur results in this post.
 For the results of the Sculpfun S9, check our other post here!

 Our standard engrave pattern is designed to showcase the engraving capabilities at different settings, so you can see the effectiveness of the laser beam.
 Lets see the result in more detail in the below chapters.